-The REIT has a standard first mortgage loan in the amount of \$27.525 million with a Canadian chartered bank, secured by the Méga Centre.
+The REIT has a standard first mortgage loan in the amount of \$27,525,000 with a Canadian chartered bank, secured by the Méga Centre.
 The loan is for a 10-year term and is interest-only for the first two years.
 Thereafter, the loan will be amortized over a 30-year term.
 The loan bears interest at a rate of 5.32%.
 The terms of the first mortgage financing required the set up of an initial \$525,000 reserve fund with the first mortgage lender to cover future capital expenditures on the property.
-Originally, the lender also required future amounts of \$9,167 per month to be made into the reserve fund.
-However, upon submission of a new physical report on the building, the monthly reserve is no longer required.
+Subsequent to the quarter end, \$55,995 has been released from the reserve fund and reimbursed back to the REIT as a result of the REIT completing some of the required capital expenditures.